 TRANSUM Wireshark Plugin

 Some Wireshark dissectors provide response time measurement values, but what gets measured is not ideal for performance analysis work.
-The TRANSUM plugin takes performance analysis to a whole new level and you can download it right now, totally free of charge.
+The TRANSUM plugin takes performance analysis to a whole new level and comes as standard with Wireshark 2.4.0 onwards.

-TRANSUM works with almost all TCP and UDP protocols over IPv4 or IPv6.
-TRANSUM r12 also includes support from packets encapsulated in GRE, such as traffic from a Cisco ERSPAN session.
+TRANSUM works with almost all TCP and UDP protocols over IPv4 or IPv6, and includes support for packets encapsulated in GRE, such as traffic from a Cisco ERSPAN session.

 TRANSUM delivers a response time breakdown for HTTP, HTTPS, Windows Fileserver SMB2, Microsoft SQL TDS, Oracle SQL TNS, .NET Remoting, SOAP, DCE-RPC (including MS-RPC used by Microsoft Exchange), Kerberos, FTP, TELNET, DNS and many proprietary protocols.